MMO5001 Philosophy of Science, Research Design and Methods

 General presentation of:

-- Common concepts, problems and theories of philosophy of science, particularly related to epistemology and ontology.
+- Common concepts, problems and theories of philosophy of science, particularly related to epistemology and ontology and how different philosophical assumptions contribute to the above mentioned strengths and weaknesses.

 - A variety of theoretical positions within philosophy of science, i.e. different solutions to the most common problems of epistemology and ontology, and a discussion of the pros and cons of these solutions.